 Further, the immediate area in Ontonagon and Gogebic counties has seen two separate severe, 1-in-1,000-year storms in the past decade which have caused significant damage to roads, bridges, and infrastructure (1, 2).
 This tailings pond is designed to withstand only 1-in-100-year storms (see comment 52), which are much less severe; this makes a rupture of the tailings dam very likely to fail.

-This model from the Great Lakes Indian Fish and Wildlife Commission (GLIFWC) shows the path of destruction when the western portion of the dam collapses.
+This model from the Great Lakes Indian Fish and Wildlife Commission (GLIFWC) shows the path of destruction when the eastern portion of the dam collapses.

 A study done in 2012 found that, of the 14 copper sulfide mines producing nearly all copper in the United States, 92% failed to contain seepage, and every single one spilled toxic waste into the surrounding environment.
 Some like to refer to Marquette County’s Eagle Mine as the model for environmentally sound mining, yet even Eagle Mine has experienced spills and several instances of high levels of chronic wastewater toxicity.